577 Attacks Per Hour: The Cybersecurity Crisis SA SMEs Are Ignoring

 What Secure Web Development Actually Looks Like

-That distinction matters more than it might seem.
-Bolted-on security is reactive.
+Bolted-on security is what happens when a website is built with no security framework and then handed a plugin or tool at the end to "handle" it.
+It's reactive.
 It patches individual holes without addressing the underlying architecture.
 It's the equivalent of building a house and then installing a lock on the door as an afterthought, while leaving the windows unframed.

 Built-in security starts from decisions made before a line of code is written: which hosting infrastructure to use, how the database is structured, how authentication is handled, what update cadence is built into the maintenance contract.